Deployment

 If InputGuard still appears managed after cleanup, the deployment assignment is usually still in place.
 Work through these checks:

-• Confirm the extension is no longer force-installed from your MDM, Google Admin, or browser policy — a force-install assignment reinstalls the extension on the next policy refresh.
+• Confirm the extension is no longer assigned from your MDM, Google Admin, or browser policy if you are uninstalling.

 • Fully quit Chrome and reload chrome://policy, or restart the device, so cached managed policy is cleared.